dominickfemia/hvac-toolkit/README.md

 1. **Import Libraries**

-   Use Python’s scientific stack – primarily pandas for data handling, numpy for numeric operations, and xgboost (along with scikit-learn wrappers) for the regression model.
-All required libraries are listed at the top of the script.
+   The script begins by importing Python's core scientific stack:
+   - pandas for data handling
+   - numpy for numerical operations
+   - xgboost (and scikit-learn wrappers) for regression modeling

 ```
 code
 ```